-8. Show off Your Press Mentions on Social Media
+12. Show Off Your Press Mentions on Social Media

 Once you have some press mentions under your belt, you should start showing them off on social media.
 One great way to show off your mentions is to head to Canva and create a template like the one above.
 It’s attractive, easy to read, and shows off both your expertise and the site you were quoted in.
 Trust me, the sites you get quoted on will appreciate you promoting their articles!
 That’s a win/win in anyone’s book.

-11. Humanize Your Personal Brand by Highlighting Interests & Hobbies
+14. Humanize Your Personal Brand Online by Highlighting Interests & Hobbies

 Another great way to get clients is to try to integrate your hobbies into your personal branding.
 The idea here is to appeal to your audience’s fun side by highlighting hobbies or interests you might have in common.

 For example, if you’re a dog lover, you might want to consider making a cute Instagram post with your dog at your new listing, or maybe go out and rate the local dog runs and post the videos on YouTube.

 Then you won’t just be another real estate agent.
 Instead, you’re the dog-loving real estate agent.
 Clients who are also dog lovers will be far more likely to choose you over someone with similar skills who isn’t a dog lover.
 Of course, that other agent may have four dogs and volunteer at the ASPCA, but their audience will never know.